-Mark Mayer (pronounced Meyer) is in his seventh season as Nebraska's head football athletic trainer in 2013.
+Mark Mayer (pronounced Meyer) is in his ninth season as Nebraska’s head football athletic trainer in 2015.
 Mayer came to the Nebraska program in 2007 with more than a dozen years of experience in athletic medicine, including serving the previous nine years as the assistant athletic trainer for the Oakland Raiders.

 Prior to joining the Raiders, he served first as an athletic trainer intern in 1995 and gained full-time status in 1998 as a strength and conditioning assistant.
 Mayer also served as a student athletic trainer for UC Davis from 1992 to 1994.
 He was named a full-time assistant athletic trainer for Oakland in 1999 and served in that capacity for Super Bowl XXXVII in 2003 when the AFC Champion Raiders faced the Tampa Bay Buccaneers.